axkeyz/portfolio/content/blog/portfolio-design.md

 title: "Portfolio Design"
 date: 2022-07-05T23:37:44+12:00
 draft: false
+tags: ["Life"]
 ---

 Designing is not my strength, but somehow I've been doing it a lot these days.
-I spent a lot of ton of time doing, redoing, fixing, scrapping and lamenting over the design of this website.
-I completely overhauled the design dozens of times and eventually narrowed down on a couple of things I really wanted to do in my portfolio.
-These design constraints might be a bit unusual and may not impress everyone.<!--more-->
+I spent a lot of ton of time doing, redoing, fixing, scrapping and lamenting over the design of this website.<!--more--> I completely overhauled the design dozens of times and eventually narrowed down on a couple of things I really wanted to do in my portfolio.
+These design constraints might be a bit unusual and may not impress everyone.

 ## Design constraints